Wartburg Choir

 The Wartburg Choir is a select auditioned a cappella choir from Wartburg College in Waverly, Iowa.
 Founded in 1937, the choir became one of the first American college groups to tour Europe.
 The Wartburg Choir performs sacred music from all historical periods and styles and often premieres new works by contemporary composers.
-Called a "mighty fortress of skill" by The Washington Post, the Wartburg Choir is one of Wartburg's four musical ensembles that tour internationally on a triennial basis.
-Beyond national and international tours, the choir has received invitations for special appearances in the United States and abroad.
+Called a "mighty fortress of skill" by The Washington Post, it is one of four musical ensembles that tour internationally on a triennial basis.
+Beyond national and international tours, the Wartburg Choir has received invitations for special appearances in the United States and abroad.

 Travel and performance

 The Wartburg Choir tours annually throughout the United States and has made showings at many major music centers and concert halls in the country, including the Kennedy Center in Washington, D.C.; Avery Fisher Hall of Lincoln Center, New York City; Carnegie Hall in New York City; Symphony Center in Chicago; and Orchestra Hall in Minneapolis, MN.
 The choir has competed in the Cork International Choral Festival in Cork, Ireland on two separate occasions and is the only American choral group to win first place honors.
 The Wartburg Choir has been invited to perform at several national and divisional conventions of the American Choral Directors Association.
 In December 2011 the choir was invited to sing as a part of the White House Holiday Concert Series.
 As part of that trip to Washington, D.C., the choir also sang at the National Cathedral's Bethlehem Prayer Service, which was simulcast worldwide.

 The Wartburg Choir travels internationally every 3 years and has performed in over 21 European countries, three Canadian provinces, Scandinavia, and South Africa.
 The choir has also performed with Simon Estes, a world-renowned opera star who also served as a distinguished professor and artist-in-residence at Wartburg College.
 Dr. Estes joined the choir on two international tours to South Africa, which included performances at the Simon Estes Music High School in Cape Town.
 In 2006, the choir performed with the Czech National Symphony Orchestra in Prague at the invitation of Maestro Paul Freeman, CNSO music director and chief conductor, who had attended a Wartburg Choir concert at Orchestra Hall in Chicago.

 Not to forget one's roots, the choir performs a number of concerts on campus, including Christmas with Wartburg, the college's annual Christmas celebration.